greenhat/scalafuzz-scalac-plugin/README.md

 scalafuzz-scalac-plugin
 ==========

-Scalafuzz is a free Apache licensed tool for coverage-guided fuzzing.
+Scalac plugin for Scalafuzz, a free Apache licensed tool for coverage-guided fuzzing.

 Based on the source code of [scoverage ](https://github.com/scoverage/scalac-scoverage-plugin) tool by Stephen Samuel.